Cheltenham Racecourse Guide

 These Cheltenham Festival pointers below will hopefully help narrow down your selection process and shortlist for your Cheltenham best bets...

 - For runners coming to the festival having previously won at the festival, the 7yo runners are the standout with a strike rate of 29% since 2013.
 In 2018 Buveur D'Air, Presenting Percy and Penhill were all successful with only Road to Respect and Ibis Du Rheu unsuccessful.
 In 2017 Yorkhill, Tiger Roll and Altior were all winners, however, they then went for a combined 0-12 in 2019 & 2020.
-In 2021 they were back with a bang producing four winners in Shishkin, Honeysuckle, Monkfish & Put The Kettle On, then in 2022 Sir Gerhard, Bob Olinger and Flooring Porter all went on to success and then last year Galopin Des Champs won the Gold Cup.
+In 2021 they were back with a bang producing four winners in Shishkin, Honeysuckle, Monkfish & Put The Kettle On and then in 2022 Sir Gerhard, Bob Olinger and Flooring Porter all went on to success and then last year Galopin Des Champs won the Gold Cup.

 - Last time out fallers do not have a great record with only 8 winners spanning over 186 races since 2003.
 In both 2018 (0-10) and 2019 (0-13), they drew a blank, however, in 2020 they did provide two winners in Ravenhill and Champ and then in 2021 Mrs Milner was successful but eight others lost, in 2022 it was another blank from 7 runners and then same again in 2023 with five blanks.